oshkoshbagoshh/ludwig/README.md

-# Music Platform
+# TFN Ludwig - CTV Music Platform

-A vanilla PHP music platform for managing and distributing music content with features for artists, licensing, and collaboration.
+A LAMP stack music platform for managing and distributing music content with features for artists, licensing, and collaboration.

 ## 🎵 Features